Using the `bq` Command for Google BigQuery (with examples)

 Explanation:

-• --use_legacy_sql=false: Specifies that the query should use standard SQL syntax.
+• --use_legacy_sql=false: Specifies the usage of standard SQL.

-• 'SELECT TIMESTAMP_ADD(@ts_value, INTERVAL 1 HOUR)': The SQL query to be run using the parameter ts_value.
+• 'SELECT TIMESTAMP_ADD(@ts_value, INTERVAL 1 HOUR)': The query adds an hour to the given timestamp parameter.

 Code: